 Watch to an excerpt from last year’s performance.

-Tickets for the performance are $10 and are available at the Lynchburg College Bookstore, Givens Books, and Aylor’s Farm and Garden.
+Tickets for the performance are $10 and are available at the University of Lynchburg Bookstore, Givens Books, and Aylor’s Farm and Garden.

 Penelope Shumate has appeared as soprano soloist in Carmina Burana, Messiah, St. Nicolai Mass, and Coronation Mass at Carnegie Hall and has performed the title role in Naughty Marietta at Lincoln Center.
 She also has sung with Baltimore Opera, Opera Roanoke, Lake George Opera, Des Moines Metro Opera, Utah Festival Opera, Ash Lawn Opera, Berkshire Choral Festival, Jacksonville Lyric Opera, The Chamber Orchestra of Philadelphia, Little Orchestra Society of New York City, MidAmerica Productions, Glens Falls Symphony Orchestra, Luzerne Music Festival, and the Kennett Symphony Orchestra.
 Shumate is an award winner with the Gerda Lissner Foundation, Marie E. Crump Vocal Arts Competition, MacAllister Awards, New Jersey Association of Verismo Opera Vocal Competition, Annapolis Opera Vocal Competition, Octave Artist Management Excellence in Arts, James Parkinson Opera Competition, Kennett Symphony Orchestra Vocal Competition, and the Altamura/Caruso International Vocal Competition.